1level1/authentication/README.md

 # Backend authentication using frontend (Mobile app) login

-Mobile (FE) and BE social authentication using React-Native and Django
+Mobile (FE) and BE social authentication using React-Native, Django and PostgreSQL

 This is a general example for authentication a of mobile app (FE), using third party (Facebook, Google...) and a BE service (Djange-Rest-Framework).
 Will use google as an example, process is the same for all third party authenticatrion.

-The highlevel flow is (App should already be registered, with an ap id):
+The highlevel flow is (App should already be registered - have app id):
 1) Mobile App - user login to third party
 2) Third party supplies a token
 3) Pass token to BE